|Overall Rating:||Overall Rating|

 You earn six bucks to sign up and make a bid on eBay while “Inbox Dollars” makes about thirty dollars off you.
 They make fifty dollars if you take Stamps free trial while you make ten.

 If you don’t cancel the free trial you will be charged sixteen dollars monthly while Inbox Dollars makes fifty every month you are charged.
 I you forget to cancel it could add up to a lot and it may affect your credit.

 I usually see a few complaints here and there about most companies.
 However, I was astounded by the amount of rip off reports, complaints comments and other just over all bad reviews that I believe Inbox Dollars should be considered a scam.

-However since it is free to become a member, you are taking your chances of getting spammed by this company and their ad partners and affiliates for, what a couple of cents per email you read?
+Yet since it is free to become a member, you are taking your chances of getting spammed by this company and their ad partners and affiliates for, what a couple of cents per email you read?

 Although there are a few users of this service out there who might swear by this site, there are enough horror stories of people not getting the credits for work done, and of customer service nightmares to warrant a strong warning to avoid ‘Inbox Dollars’.

 Does this sound like something worthwhile to me?
 No.

 I do, however, recommend “Survey Junkie” as it is a much better option…